gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-drawimage.md

     ctx.drawImage(image, srcX, srcY, srcWidth, srcHeight,
                          dstX, dstY, dstWidth, dstHeight);

 Given everything you've learned so far how would you implement this in WebGL?
-You're first solution might be to generate vertices like some of the first articles on this site did.
+Your first solution might be to generate vertices like some of the first articles on this site did.
 Sending vertices to the GPU is generally a slow operation (although there are cases where it will be faster).